AotinianoZ/webaoz2/content/blog/spoonful-series/01-spoonful.md

 ---
 date: "2021-12-26"
 draft: false
-excerpt: Tha artificial intelligence change all in te way to evaluate and work with data, moreover the necessity to have a good automated reports and analysis of geological complex features.
-In this part I am going to explain and teach you the process to prepare your own machine learning structure applied to geology
+excerpt: Artificial intelligence changes the way we evaluate and work with data, necessitating good automated reports and analysis of geological complex features.
+In this part I am going to explain and teach you the process to prepare your own machine learning structure, applied to geology.
 subtitle: "Artificial Neuronal Networks in Geology"
 title: Machine Learning in Geological Hazards
 weight: 1